-Cheap and cheerful: Ohakune's quirky railway carriages for sale
+Ohakune's quirky railway carriages for sale for $265,000 each

 "They are set up pretty well for families and small groups of friends."

-The carriages are currently managed by Rimu Park, but Robertson said there was potential to increase the approximate 12 per cent yield by also listing them on Airbnb and Book a Bach.
+The carriages are managed by Rimu Park at present, but Robertson said there was potential to increase the 12 per cent or so yield by also listing them on holiday rental sites such as Airbnb, Book a Bach and Bachcare.

-Each carriage rents for $220 per night for up to six people in winter and $120 for two people in the town's quieter summer season.
+Each carriage rents for $220 a night for up to six people in winter and $120 for two people in the town's quieter summer season.

 "They are very good little earners and they are something different."

-Robertson said he had already had a lot of interest in them and had turned down offers of around $200,000.
+Robertson said he had already had a lot of interest in them and had turned down offers of about $200,000.

 "I know what I want to get for them and I think they are worth that."